Retail Fraud in Michigan – What Can You Expect?

 Because retail fraud is considered to be a crime of dishonesty, a conviction can have life-long consequences.
 This type of conviction can result in a loss of employment, child custody changes, revocation, inability to get a professional or medical license, loss of public benefits, denial of admittance to college or a university.

 When zealously and adequately defended, most (if not all) of the consequences of a retail fraud conviction can be avoided.
 There is a multitude of ways a case can be resolved by a great retail fraud defense attorney in which a conviction, fines, costs, probation, and jail can be prevented.

 An experienced, aggressive retail fraud defense lawyer can help you!

-If you or a loved one is charged with any type of retail fraud case in Michigan, it is important that you have legal representation that has experience in those types of cases and access to experts that can help with the defense.
-LEWIS & DICKSTEIN, P.L.L.C. is the law firm with the expertise and passion and our attorneys will stand up for you against a prosecutor that just does not understand or is just looking for harsh punishment.
+If you or a loved one is charged with any retail fraud case in Michigan, it is important that you have legal representation that has experience in those types of cases and access to experts that can help with the defense.
+LEWIS & DICKSTEIN, P.L.L.C. is the law firm with expertise and passion, and our attorneys will stand up for you against a prosecutor that does not understand or is just looking for harsh punishment.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.